 Instead of having to manage separate login details for each of the many software tools that an employee uses, Okta provides them with a single account (Single Sign-On) which employees then use to login into any service.
 That makes it a lot easier for companies to then, through a centralized system, manage who has access to what, set up automated rules to make sure that when employees leave access is withdrawn, and enforce policies around passwords and account security.
 Okta also provides companies with software that, in similar fashion, handles authentication and account details storage of their customers.

 As software penetrates corporate life, employees are using more apps every day, on more devices, in more locations.
-This in effect drives the need for identity and access management platforms that help companies efficiently manage who has access to what, and ensure that access privileges are secure from cyber criminals.
+This drives the need for identity and access management software that help companies efficiently manage who has access to what, and ensure that access privileges are secure from cyber criminals.

 Okta has built a robust integration network with most of the popular software apps.
 This makes is a competitive player in a market which includes Microsoft (NASDAQ:MSFT), Oracle (NYSE:ORCL), and Ping Identity.

-As you can see below, Okta's revenue growth has been impressive over the last year, growing from quarterly revenue of $200.4 million, to $315.5 million.
+As you can see below, Okta's revenue growth has been very strong over the last two years, growing from $350.7 million in Q3 FY2022 to $584 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 67.9% in Q2.
+Okta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 75.2% in Q3.

-With a market capitalization of $40.3 billion, more than $2.46 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $11.91 billion, more than $2.13 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that Okta is attractively positioned to invest in growth.